alecchendev/scraping-genius-lyrics/README.md

 # scraping-genius-lyrics
-Practicing web scraping by getting the lyrics of the top ten songs trending on genius lyrics
+Practicing web scraping by getting the lyrics of the top ten songs trending on genius lyrics.